prashant-mahanta/demo-ocr/README.md

 ```sh
 region_div: "<id>"
 ```
 region is an array of objects.
-Each object should represent a region along with other properties.
+Each object should represent a region along with it's properties.
 ```sh
 region: [
           {